cellravel/patog/README.md

 _A Curated resources for Data Visualization, Drawing & Publishing in R_

 - [Introduction to R and differential gene expression (DGE) analysis](https://github.com/hbctraining/Intro-to-R-with-DGE)

+_By Bioinformatics Training at the Harvard Chan Bioinformatics Core [link](https://hbctraining.github.io/main/)_

 ## Courses